Link groups of 4-manifolds: The generalized Milnor group.

-{\em Remark.} If one imposes a stronger condition on the links $L$ in the definition \ref{model cell} (see also \ref{admissible links}): $\wedge\in M(L\cup{\wedge}')$ lies in the subgroup $M(L)$, then it is not difficult to show that {\em $GM(C)$ depends only on $C$ and not on the embedding $C\longrightarrow D^4$.} In particular, this is true in the important case when each link $L$ is an (iterated) Bing double of the core of the solid torus.
-It is an interesting question whether $GM(C)$ is an invariant of $C$ in the general case.
-Analogously to the classical case, $MC(G)$ has the following property.

-\begin{proposition} Given a model $f-$cell $C$, there exists a realization $\overline C\subset D^4$ of $C$ such that ${\pi}_1(D^4\smallsetminus \overline C)\cong M(\overline C)$. \end{proposition}
+\begin{proposition} \sl Given a model $b$-cell $C$, there exists a realization $\overline C\subset D^4$ of $C$ such that ${\pi}_1(D^4\smallsetminus \overline C)\cong GM(\overline C)$. \end{proposition}

 {\em Proof.} Consider any realization $C'\subset D^4$ of $C$. $GM(C')$ is nilpotent and finitely generated, and is therefore finitely presented.
 That is, $MC(G)$ is isomorphic to ${\pi}_1(D^4\smallsetminus C')$ modulo a finite number of relations (\ref{Milnor relations}).
-Introduce plumbings and self-plumbings of $C'$ to get $\overline C$ satisfying the proposition.
+It is a standard observation that these relations may be introduced by finger moves yielding plumbings and self-plumbings of $C'$ of the allowed type.
+This gives $\overline C$ satisfying the proposition.